koniarik/vari/README.md

 That is, in case there is only one type allowed, the signature of common methods is:
 `T* vptr<T>::operator()`
-This makes `match` or `take` API calls much more convenient to use.
+This makes `take` API calls much more convenient to use.

 ## Sub-typing